Glasgow–Edinburgh via Carstairs line: Electrification and modernisation

-The Carstairs–Edinburgh line was electrified in 1991 as part of the electrification of the East Coast Main Line (ECML).
+The Carstairs–Edinburgh section was electrified in 1991 as part of the electrification of the East Coast Main Line (ECML).
 When this was completed, two new services from Edinburgh to Glasgow via Carstairs were reintroduced.
 Although the line via Carstairs is the longest of the various routes between Edinburgh and Glasgow, its electrification allowed the London King's Cross to Glasgow Intercity services (which had previously run to Glasgow Queen Street via the E&GR line) to be operated by InterCity 225 electric trains and diverted to Glasgow Central station.
-Electrification of the Queen Street route was not planned at the time, and the London services caused congestion at Queen Street where the platforms were not long enough to accommodate them.
-In addition, as the North Berwick Line was included in the ECML electrification and the depot for its EMU trains was Glasgow Shields Road TMD, a limited stop ScotRail service was also introduced between Edinburgh and Glasgow via Carstairs partly as a means of using what would otherwise have been empty stock movements.
-Some of these services operate all the way through from Glasgow Central to North Berwick.

 From 2011, changes to the franchising arrangements resulted in most of the East Coast London King's Cross to Glasgow Central services being withdrawn.
 Instead, some CrossCountry services from south-west England to Edinburgh via York were extended from Edinburgh to Glasgow Central in order to maintain a service from Glasgow to north-east England.
 Although these are operated by diesel trains they continue to operate via Carstairs rather than the more direct Shotts line, which is not maintained for high speed running.

 Route

 Map of the line in dark blue, it is the top half of the 'Y'.

 Starting from Glasgow Central (High Level), the line follows the main spine of the WCML to Motherwell where it continues to Carstairs.
-South of the station, the line splits at Carstairs Junction where it joins another branch from the southern section of the WCML through a tight curve (the Calder Chord) with a permanent speed restriction of 20 mph.
+South of the station, the line split at Carstairs Junction where it joined another branch from the southern section of the WCML through a tight curve (the Calder Chord) with a permanent speed restriction of 20 mph.
+The junction and the station were completely remodelled in 2023 to remove these restrictions.

 From Carstairs the line proceeds in a north easterly direction up the Edinburgh branch of the WCML towards Edinburgh.
 At the line joins up with the Shotts line and continues towards Haymarket station in western Edinburgh.

 At Haymarket, the line joins the Glasgow to Edinburgh via Falkirk Line from with four tracks running through the two main tunnels into Edinburgh Waverley station.
 London North Eastern Railway services and some Avanti West Coast services use the two straight through platforms at either side of the historic station, while ScotRail services not working to North Berwick terminate at the several bay platforms on the west side of the station.